 There are daily flights available to Ivalo.
 Direct flights from Helsinki and during the wintertime also from other European cities secure easy access to the Far North.
 The airport is only 7 kilometres away from the village centre.
 Ivalo is also conveniently located by the main road E75 which allows arrival by car or bus.
 There are several daily bus connections, also from the train station in Rovaniemi.
 Places like outdoor resort Saariselkä, the village of Inari and Lake Inari are within easy reach, making Ivalo a central travel destination.

 Local sights in Ivalo

 Flowing mainly through the Hammastunturi wilderness area, River Ivalojoki is considered one of the most striking canoeing routes in the country.
-The 70-kilometre section of the river between Kuttura and Ivalo features several rapids for canoeists.
+The 70-kilometre section of the river between Kuttura and Ivalo features several white-water rapids.